tytydraco/yessleep/out/I_Thought_My_Boyfriend_Was_The_Love_Of_My_Life_Until_I_Discovered_He_Was_Drugging_Me_At_Night_.md

 I woke up exhausted as usual, which unfortunately meant you had done something to me while I slept, but I had it on camera.

 I opened my laptop to check the footage.
 For the first couple of hours of sleep, nothing happened.
-For a moment I had hoped I was imagining everything until I watched myself Jolt from the bed.
+For a moment I had hoped I was imagining everything until I watched myself jolt from the bed.

 At first, I couldn’t believe what I was doing.
 It felt like I was watching a horror movie as I watched myself crawl up the bedroom wall like some possessed demon.
 I continued to crawl up the wall onto the ceiling looking down over Stephen like I was ready to pounce on him.